Pafaul/overcomplicated-image-compressor/README.md

 # What I'd like to do here

-Create intentionally overcomplicated image compressor service, which i'll use to learn a bit about gRPC, protobufs and some message queues.
+Create intentionally overcomplicated image compressor service, which I'll use to learn a bit about gRPC, protobuf and some message queues.

 # Design